-Disclosure on KAMRA website (link)
+Disclosure on KAMRA website (link no longer available)

 This chart comes from a report compiled by the FDA which includes a study on 508 volunteers who had the KAMRA inlay procedure.
 This chart shows how many people in the study experienced symptoms that they did not experience at all prior to their KAMRA inlay procedure at 6 months post-op.
 You can access the full study via this link for full details.

 The trifocal lens that will be referred to throughout this post is the FineVision lens by Bausch & Lomb.